 Pruning shears are an essential to any gardener.
 You can use them for so much from pruning bushes to cutting thick stemmed flowers.
 When going to buy a pair of pruning shears make sure you get ones that fit your hand, are easy to squeeze and are the right size for the type of pruning you will be doing.
 For instance, if you have a lot of thick, woody plants that you will need to prune throughout the year you will want to make sure that the blade can stand up to the job.

 Watering the garden is a huge necessity, but it’s not easy.
 As much as we’d like to, you can’t just take the hose and let it run all over the garden and the constant refilling of the watering can is enough to drive a person mad.
 A watering wand combines the ease of simply turning on the hose with the perfect watering technique of a watering can.
 A watering wand is not the same thing as a hose sprayer attachment.
-The wand attaches to the hose the same way a sprayer would, but is instead a long handled addition to the hose that lets you reach every area of your garden, as well as your hanging plants, all without stretching.
-The adjustable settings let you provide the right amount of water to each plant and there is a shut off valve that keeps you from getting drenched as you run to turn the water off.
+The wand attaches to Flexogen garden hoses and other hose types the same way a sprayer would, but is instead a long handled addition to the hose that lets you reach every area of your garden, as well as your hanging plants, all without stretching The adjustable settings let you provide the right amount of water to each plant and there is a shut off valve that keeps you from getting drenched as you run to turn the water off.

 Everyone has the leaf rake hanging in the garage but that’s not going to cut it for the garden.
 A garden rake is smaller and easier to handle when you are maneuvering in between and around plants.
 These rakes are great for removing leaves, spreading mulch or just cleaning up trimmings and droppings from your plants.